 In his introduction to its report, commission Chairman Stephen Sedley said key evidence may lie with America's electronic eavesdropping agency, the NSA.
 Sedley said it was a "near certainty" that the NSA was recording radio transmissions from the African airfield near where Hammarskjold's plane crashed, meaning that American intelligence could help determine whether the U.N. chief died as a result of an accident or of a conspiracy.

 "The only dependable extant record of the radio traffic, if there is one, will so far as we know be the NSA's," he said.
 "If it exists, it will either confirm or rebut the claim that the DC-6 was fired on or threatened with attack immediately before its descent into the forest."

 Sedley said the commission had already sought the help of George Washington University's National Security Archive, a non-governmental research center, in identifying whether the NSA had any relevant information.
 "Of three documents or records which appear to respond to our request, two are classified top secret on national security grounds," Sedley said.

 The National Security Archive and the National Security Agency did not immediately return messages seeking comment, and what the next step in any potential investigation might be isn't clear.

-The current U.N. secretary-general or individual member states could ask the General Assembly if they want to pursue the findings of the commission.
+The current secretary-general or U.N. member states could ask the General Assembly, if they want to pursue the findings of the commission.
 This could lead to an assembly resolution, which would give greater international clout to the pursuit of the truth about Hammarskjold's death.